salesforce/django-declarative-apis/docs/source/quickstart.rst

 Filters Setup
 ---------------

-Let’s set up filters in :code:`todo/filters.py` that will decide the format of the api response.
+Let’s set up filters in :code:`todo/filters.py` that will decide the format of the API response.

 .. code-block::